JDBDT/jdbdt/src/site/markdown/index.md

 JDBDT (Java DataBase Delta Testing) is an open-source Java library for testing database applications.
 The library is designed for automation of database setup and validation in test code.
-JDBDT is compact and has no third-party library dependencies (it just the Java 8 SE API internally), making it also easy and lightweight to integrate.
+JDBDT is compact and has no third-party library dependencies (it just uses the Java 8 SE API internally), making it also easy and lightweight to integrate.

 Compared to existing database testing frameworks, the main conceptual novelty